 chairman of the board

-Blueberry cheesecake is rich and definitely the boss.
-Our signature cream cheese-based ice cream includes layers of with graham crackers and blueberry jam.
+Blueberry cheesecake is rich and definitely the boss of desserts.
+Our signature cream cheese-based ice cream includes layers of graham crackers and blueberry jam.
 This customer-favorite is now offered year around.

 Slice of Pie

 For the winter season, we created a variation of a mud pie.
 Coffee ice cream on a Oreo cookie crust that is topped with caramel, chocolate and homemade whipped cream.

 MALTed SHAKE (CHOCOLATE OR VANILLA)

 A nod to Thomforde’s, Harlem’s last soda fountain located on St. Nicholas Ave and 125th Street, Sugar Hill Creamery’s malt shake offers a nostalgic reprieve for older Harlem residents and an introduction to good ole’ fashion fare for younger ones.

 We compose a layered sundae of vanilla ice cream topped with homemade brownies, chocolate and caramel sauce, and whipped cream.
 Then, we repeat.